NicholasRabbit/Operating-Systems/6.S081/Notes of Labs.md

-c.
+b.
 Add the following code to `Makefile`

 `/xv6-labs-2020/Makefile`